Dorchester County South Carolina assistance programs.

 Learn how to get emergency financial help.
 There are agencies that offer money for paying utility bills, rent, or that give out free food.
 Find churches that offer housing assistance, non-profit and government financial assistance programs, grants from the government, and other support services in Dorchester County.

-Whether it is a free prescription drugs for a senior citizen, loans to pay rent or a bill, or a job program, that type of help and more is available.
+Whether it is a free prescription drugs for a senior citizen, loans to pay rent or a bill, or a job program, that type of help and more is available in Summerville and Dorchester County.
 There is also free Christmas toys, grants that help with security deposits, school supplies, gasoline vouchers and more.